JEstes93/Spot-Bot/README.md

 c!clean-perms
 Command will check that all role permissions have a corresponding role.
 If not, the permissions will be deleted.

+c!avail
+Command will list roles available for opting in, and any roles they may require to do so.
 ```

 ### get-roles